-UN verifies 200 mass graves left by Islamic State in Iraq
+U.N. verifies 200 mass graves — with 6,000-10,000 bodies — left by Islamic State in Iraq

+As the militants swept through Iraq and neighboring Syria i 2014-2017, they killed captured of the security forces en masse, expelled or killed minorities, and enslaved women from the Yazidi sect.
+The U.N. says the widespread violations could amount to genocide.

-BAGHDAD (AP) — More than 200 mass graves containing between 6,000 and 12,000 bodies have been found in Iraq from the time of the Islamic State group’s three-year reign, U.N. investigators said Tuesday.
+BAGHDAD — More than 200 mass graves containing between 6,000 and 12,000 bodies have been found in Iraq from the time of the Islamic State group’s three-year reign, U.N. investigators said Tuesday.

 The 202 graves verified by investigators dot northern Iraq and are a “legacy of ISIL’s terror,” according to a joint report by the U.N. mission to Iraq and the U.N. office for human rights.
 Findings from the gravesites can be used as evidence of the group’s crimes, they said.